GioStamoulos/Kmers_Dataset_Generation_Regression_Clustering/README.md

 Two classes was created, namely create_kmers_output and kmers_dataset for this purpose.
 All the implementations were developed utilizing python language.
 Additionally, all the the function of these classes were utilized through main python script.
-The pattern (way) to run main script through com- mand line is :
+The pattern (way) to run main script through com mand line is :

 cd scripts_path